smartcontractkit/ccip/integration-tests/ccip-tests/testconfig/README.md

 It is a map of network name to `AnvilConfig` where key is network name specified under `CCIP.Env.Networks.selected_networks` and value is `AnvilConfig`.
 The AnvilConfig is imported from [AnvilConfig](https://github.com/smartcontractkit/chainlink-testing-framework/blob/main/config/network.go#L20) in chainlink-testing-framework.

+**The following network configs are required for tests running on live networks.
+It can be ignored if the tests are running on simulated networks.**
+Refer to [secrets.toml.example](/integration-tests/ccip-tests/testconfig/examples/secrets.toml.example) for details.

 #### CCIP.ENV.Network.RpcHttpUrls
-RpcHttpUrls is the RPC HTTP endpoints for each network,
+RpcHttpUrls is the RPC HTTP endpoints for each network, key is the network name as declared in selected_networks slice.

+#### CCIP.ENV.Network.RpcWsUrls
+RpcWsUrls is the RPC WS endpoints for each network, key is the network name as declared in selected_networks slice.

+#### CCIP.ENV.Network.WalletKeys
-// key is the network name as declared in selected_networks slice
+WalletKeys is the private keys for each network, key is the network name as declared in selected_networks slice.

 Example Usage of Network Config:

 ```toml
 [CCIP.Env.Network]
 selected_networks= ['PRIVATE-CHAIN-1', 'PRIVATE-CHAIN-2']